Alastair Pugh CBE

 Alastair and the Lady Mayoress of Birmingham share a joke at the opening of the Birmingham office in 1982.
 Brian Hopper, Regional Manager Midlands, holds the cowboy hat for the Mayoress to pick the winner of two tickets to Dallas.

-“There will be a Thanksgiving and Celebration of Alastair Pugh's life at the Brooklands Museum on Saturday 23rd March 2019.
+A Thanksgiving and Celebration of Alastair Pugh's life was held at the Brooklands Museum, in Surrey, on Saturday 23rd March 2019.